Themyscira (DC Comics): Post-Crisis

 When the Wonder Woman comic book was revamped and started anew in the mid-1980s this was scrapped and the island only had common game animals such as antelopes, deer, wild boar, bears, lions, and fish, pets such as birds, cats, foxes, dogs, and monkeys, and livestock animals such as horses, donkeys, camels, cattle, water buffalo, sheep such as the European mouflon, goats such as the Kri-kri, and pigs (domesticated descendants of wild boar).
 The only exotic/mythological creatures on the island were more sinister in nature and existed in Doom's Doorway to the underworld, which the Amazons swore to keep trapped and never to escape.
 In the waters surrounding Themyscira also lived Naiads and in the forests Dryads who played most of their days away, occasionally with the Amazons.

-In 1999 when writer Eric Luke took over the Wonder Woman comic book, he had several lost mythical creatures from around the globe take asylum on Themyscira.
+In 1999, when writer Eric Luke took over the Wonder Woman comic book, he had several lost mythical creatures from around the globe take asylum on Themyscira.
 These creatures consisted of: Chiron the centaur, a white Pegasus, Ladon the dragon, a chimera, and a sphinx.

-Then when writer Phil Jimenez wrote the title in the early 2000s, he had several dinosaurs from the land of Skartaris also take refuge on Themyscira in addition to the reappearance of Kangas on the island.
+When writer Phil Jimenez wrote the title in the early 2000s, he had several dinosaurs from the land of Skartaris also take refuge on Themyscira in addition to the reappearance of Kangas on the island.
 To date, no Kangas has been seen as riding animals.

 Writer Greg Rucka reintroduced a second Pegasus to serve as Wonder Woman's riding companion, this one black with red eyes.
 It is assumed he still lives on Themyscira.

 In 2003, a flashback story by Matt Wagner called Batman/Superman/Wonder Woman: Trinity has the island defended by sapient giant birds.
 They perish in the defense of the Amazons.

 The 2007 storyline "Amazons Attack!" depicted the Amazons as having creatures such as giant Stygen wasps and some domesticated Pegasi, large amounts of saddled Chimeras, and three titan-sized ogres.

-Then in 2007/2008, the "Countdown to Final Crisis" storyline introduced the then-new revelation that the island is protected by a school of megalodons.
+The "Countdown to Final Crisis" storyline reveals that Themyscira is protected by a school of megalodons.

 When writer Gail Simone took over the title, she showed that Hippolyta cared for griffins in the royal stables.
 She also introduced the island of Thalarion, the home of Gargareans during the "Rise of the Olympian" storyline.
-The Gargareans possessed herds of winged horses similar to Themyscira but also possessed flocks of winged lions as well.
-Their leader Achilles also has a domesticated war elephant named Mysia who has two trunks, two mouths, three glowing eyes, an impenetrable hide, and the ability to walk on air.
-As the Gargareans incorporated themselves among the Amazons of Themyscira, it is safe to assume these creatures also reside there.
+The Gargareans own herds of pegasi and winged lions, with their leader Achilles also has a domesticated, monstrous war elephant named Mysia.